jsh1/glint/README.md

 <pre>
 MgNode : NSObject

- -- stores a "version" of this node and all children -- internally caches an array of supernodes ("references") -- abstract child traversal (with optional de-dup'ing)
+ -- stores the version number of this node and its children -- internally caches an array of supernodes ("references") -- abstract child traversal (with optional de-dup'ing)